austinyen56/CoronaTracker/README.md

 * Account for day stayed?
 14 days later no symptom == - half chance of having it?

-* Make it an android app??
+* Make it an android app?? .exe??

 Reference for [bootstrap icons](https://getbootstrap.com/docs/3.3/components/)